-Edinburgh University Library uses Open Journals Systems (OJS) to provide a hosting platform for Open Access journals.
+Edinburgh Diamond, a service provided by Edinburgh University Library, uses Open Monograph Press (OMP) and Open Journal Systems (OJS) to provide a hosting service for Diamond Open Access books and journals published by University of Edinburgh academic staff and student groups.
+We also provide book and journal hosting as a shared service governed by the Scottish Confederation of University and Research Libraries (SCURL).
 The service includes training, guidance and technical support and it is provided free of charge to staff and students of the University of Edinburgh.
-We will also consider requests to provide a journal hosting platform to external organisations and institutions.

 If you would like to request the service for your journal, please first read the information we provide on the University of Edinburgh website.